 The programme delivers a suite of modules that explore and critically assess relevant and contemporary HRM-related theories, research and HRM practice (see course modules).
 You will also have the opportunity to undertake a dissertation that involves the investigation and analysis of an HRM-related issue and provides you with an opportunity for an applied and in-depth study of organisations and the management of work.
 You can be assured that our MSc HRM course is at the forefront of research-led, practical and theoretically informed education.

 Human Resource Management Highlights

 The programme is fully accredited by the Chartered Institute of Personnel and Development (CIPD).
-The programme provides the necessary knowledge and understanding to be awarded professional membership of the CIPD at Associate level. *Professional membership fees to CIPD are an optional and additional cost on top of the programme fees.
+The programme provides the necessary knowledge and understanding to be awarded professional membership of the CIPD at the Associate level. *Professional membership fees to CIPD are an optional and additional cost on top of the programme fees (see below).

 The MSc HRM will provide you with the opportunity to participate in career management sessions delivered by careers advisors and leading HR professionals in the field.
 These sessions will enable you to consider your career goals and plan for how to achieve them.
 The programme also includes further opportunities for students to develop employability skills and professional networks throughout the year.
 For example, in the past, our students have benefited from company visits that give insight into the work of a busy HR department, and employability sessions focused on the HR professional’s online presence and use of LinkedIn.